mxsasha/lessobviouschecklist/docs/index.md

 There are many background resources on the environmental footprint of conferences, for instance:

 * [A breakdown of Wikimania's 2019 Carbon offsets](https://wikimania.wikimedia.org/wiki/2019:Carbon_offsetting), listing air travel as >80% of the conference's footprint.

+## Team

+- Do not run a conference on your own.
+It’s a lot of work, and you need to have other people around that can relieve you of some tasks if it’s really needed, and help to find the inspiration you'll need.
+- Make sure to have some silent way of communicating across the entire team, that offers push messages too.
+A Slack, for example.
+There will be unforeseen issues, and being able to communicate within the team is essential.
+- If you have volunteers outside of the main team that help you with registration, goodie bag sorting, or anything else, don’t forget to thank them for their work.
+Even a private word of appreciation can make a difference.

 ## Other